Author - Simon Prince, Echoes International Trustee

-Simon is an elder at Bishop’s Stortford Christian Assembly.
-Prior to this he and his family were mission workers in an Asian megacity for over 7 years.
+Simon is an elder at Bishop’s Stortford Christian Assembly and Echoes International trustee.
+Prior to this, he and his family were mission workers in an Asian megacity for 7½ years.
 Simon is married to Liz, a paediatrician, and they have two school-aged children.

 What do you do when mission doesn’t excite you anymore?

 We’d been mission workers in Asia for 7 and a half years, returning to the UK two years ago.
 We’d had a positive experience of mission; set up a successful mission-focused business, helped to lead a church, and discipled lots of young people.
 When we returned, we had a comprehensive debrief with our church leaders and Echoes, both of whom had been great.